Validating the CROCODILE model within the AGORA galaxy simulation framework: Numerical Methods

-For the fiducial AGORA Cal-4 run, the total energy from Type II and Type Ia supernovae is boosted to $E_{SN} = 10.0 \times 10^{51}$ ergs/SN, in order to reach the required stellar mass at $z = 4$ (see Section \ref{sec:fbstresults}).
-This parameter sets the overall feedback strength and is key for calibrating the code to produce a total stellar mass that fits in the AGORA calibration range: target mass within $1.0-5.0 \times 10^{9} M_{\odot}$ at $z = 4$.
-Additionally, the production and destruction of dust follow the prescriptions in~\citet{Aoyama2020,Romano_2022}.
+For the fiducial AGORA Cal-4 run, the~total energy from Type II and Type Ia supernovae is boosted to $E_{\rm SN} = 10.0 \times 10^{51}$ ergs/SN in~order to reach the required stellar mass at $z = 4$ (see Section~\ref{sec:fbstresults}).
+This parameter sets the overall feedback strength and is key for calibrating the code to produce a total stellar mass that fits in the AGORA calibration range, specifically, a target mass within 1.0--5.0 $\times 10^{9} M_{\odot}$ at $z = 4$.
+Additionally, the~production and destruction of dust follow the prescriptions in~\citet{Aoyama2020,Romano_2022}.

-\subsection{Testing Feedback Model Variations with Isolated Galaxy}
+\subsection{Testing Feedback Model Variations with Isolated~Galaxy}

 To systematically bridge the gap between the \gthree and \gfour feedback implementations and isolate the effects of individual modeling choices, we perform a suite of \gfour isolated disk simulations with progressively increasing feedback model complexity.
 These variations span four key aspects of supernova feedback: energy partition between thermal and kinetic channels, shock radius prescriptions, terminal momentum injection and stochastic thermal injection.
-Each variation disables or modifies specific components of the full \gfour model, allowing us to trace how galaxy properties change as we transition from the simpler \gthree approach to the full momentum-driven, stochastic \gfour implementation.
+Each variation disables or modifies specific components of the full \gfour model, allowing us to trace how galaxy properties change as we transition from the simpler \gthree approach to the full momentum-driven stochastic \gfour implementation.
 Due to computational constraints, these systematic tests are performed only for the isolated disk setup (Table~\ref{tab:iso_runs}); cosmological simulations employ the full fiducial models (Table~\ref{tab:cosmo_runs}).

 The first three tests explore how the split between thermal heating and bulk kinetic motion affects feedback coupling to the ISM.
-They use the \citet{Chevalier74} shock radius and Sedov-Taylor velocity kicks:
+They use the \citet{Chevalier74} shock radius and Sedov--Taylor velocity kicks: